Post-Selection Inference for Generalized Linear Models with Many Controls: Discussion

 \subsection{Relation to Neyman's $C(\alpha)$ test}

 Next we discuss connections between the proposed approach and Neyman's $C(\alpha)$ test \cite{Neyman1959,Neyman1979} (here we draw on the discussion in \cite{BelloniChernozhukovKato2013a}).
-For the sake of exposition, we assume the instruments are known.
-As stated in (\ref{Eq:Estimating}) and (\ref{Eq:Estimating2}) we need to construct instruments satisfying the two equations:
+For the sake of exposition, we assume the instruments are known and i.i.d. observations.
+As stated in (\ref{Eq:Estimating}) and (\ref{Eq:Estimating2}) we rely on instruments satisfying the two equations:

-Thanks to the second condition, using the first equation, we can construct regular, $\sqrt{n}$-consistent estimators of $\alpha_0$, despite the fact that nonregular, non $\sqrt{n}$-consistent estimator for $\beta_0$ are being used to cope with high-dimensionality; in particular, regularized or post model selection estimators can be used as estimators of $\beta_0$.
-Neyman's $C(\alpha)$ test was motivated by the same idea which motivates the use of the term ``Neymanization" to describe such procedure (see also \cite{BelloniChernozhukovKato2013a}).
-Although there will be many instruments $z_{0i}$ that can achieve the property stated above, the choice $z_{0i}=v_i/\sqrt{w_i}$ proposed in Section \ref{Sec:Model} is optimal as it minimizes the asymptotic variance of the resulting IV estimators.
+These conditions allows us to construct regular, $\sqrt{n}$-consistent estimators of $\alpha_0$, despite the fact that nonregular, non $\sqrt{n}$-consistent estimator for $\beta_0$ are being used to cope with high-dimensionality.
+In particular, regularized or post model selection estimators can be used as estimators of $\beta_0$.
+Neyman's $C(\alpha)$ test was motivated by the same idea which motivates the use of the term ``Neymanization" to describe such procedure.
+Although there will be many instruments $z_{0i}$ that can achieve the property stated above, the choice $z_{0i}=v_i/\sigma_i$ proposed in Section \ref{Sec:Model} is optimal as it minimizes the asymptotic variance of the resulting estimators.

 Generally, valid (but not necessarily optimal) instruments can be constructed by generalizing the weighted equation (\ref{Eq:Decomposition}) to

 where $f_i=f(d_i,z_i)$ is a nonnegative weight, and setting the instrument as $z_{0i} := f_i\tilde v_i/w_i$.
 Because of the zero-mean condition in (\ref{define m}), and provided that $m_0 \in \mathcal{H}$, the function $m_0(x_i)$ in (\ref{define m}) is the solution of the following weighted least squares problem